mozilla/bedrock/docs/cms.rst

 Django model migrations
 -----------------------

-Once you have your model defined, it’s then time to run migrations to take that model and create a database table:
+Once you have your model defined, it’s then time to run create and run migrations to model and create a database table:

 .. code-block:: shell